This page contains affiliate links. Please read our disclosure for more info.

 Auckland to Hahei Drive: 2 hours 15 minutes / 163km (101 miles)

-The Coromandel Peninsula is a detour from Auckland if you are heading south to Wellington, but it’s well worth it and is one of my favourite parts of the North Island (along with the Bay of Islands).
+The Coromandel Peninsula is a detour from Auckland if you are heading south to Wellington, but it’s well worth it and is one of the best places to visit in North Island.

 Once you’ve left Auckland’s outskirts behind, it’s a lovely if windy drive through forests and mountains with rocky peaks.